 Prepare a new paper claim for each claim that was recoupled, and insert the new claims as attachments to the administrative appeal letter.
-Include documentation such as the original claim and the statement showing that the appeal deadlines for an appeal to be reviewed by HHSC Claims Administrator Contract Management and all claims must be finalized within 24 months from the date of service.
+Include documentation such as the original claim and the statement showing that the claims payment was recouped.